jundalisay/spblist/content/en/research/mohammad/quran/sura-006b.md

 <sup>80-81</sup> His people argued with him.

 {{< l a="Abraham" >}}
-Do you argue with me about Allah, when He has guided me?
+Do you argue with me about Enki, when He has guided me?
 I do not fear what you associate with Him, unless my Lord wills it.
 My Lord comprehends all things in knowledge.

 Will you not reconsider?
-Why should I fear those you associate with Him, and you do not fear associating others with Allah for which He sent down to you no authority?
+Why should I fear those you associate with Him, and you do not fear associating others with Enki for which He sent down to you no authority?
 Which side is more entitled to security, if you are aware?”
 {{< /l >}}

 <sup>82</sup> Those who believe, and do not obscure their faith with wrongdoing—those will have security, and they are guided.